Lewuathe/robinhood/README.md

 Robin Hood hashing is an algorithm for creating efficient hash table.
-This is a simple implementation of open addressing hash table in order to do experiment of comparison between linear proving and Robin Hood hashing.
+This is a simple implementation of open addressing hash table in order to do experiment of comparison between linear probing and Robin Hood hashing.

 # Usage